Canon 1Ds vs Leica Q Typ 116

-The Canon EOS-1Ds and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in September 2002 and June 2015.
+The Canon EOS-1Ds and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in September 2002 and June 2015.
 The 1Ds is a DSLR, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 11 megapixel, whereas the Leica provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 11 megapixels, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds vs Leica Q Typ 116

 An illustration of the physical size and weight of the Canon 1Ds and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1Ds – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably smaller (58 percent) than the Canon 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.